AlecJ/ava2/readme.md

 ## To Do

+-   if rejoining, show loading spinner if session ID provided, otherwise straight to landing page
 -   more details in tab name
 -   anti-aircraft cannot be placed
 -   increase polling only during mobilization phase